-By default the primary time pulse signal is enabled and configured to 1 pulse per second.
-For more information see the u-blox M8 Receiver Description including Protocol Specification [2].
+A configurable time pulse 2 signal is available on LEA-M8T module only.
+For more information see the u-blox M8 Receiver Description Including Protocol Specification [3].

 Electromagnetic interference on I/O lines

 Any I/O signal line with a length greater than approximately 3 mm can act as an antenna and may pick up arbitrary RF signals transferring them as noise into the GNSS receiver.
 This specifically applies to unshielded lines, in which the corresponding GND layer is remote or missing entirely, and lines close to the edges of the printed circuit board.